As the cost per GB of hard drive space falls.

 Hard drives fail over time and the best practice is to have at least two copies on separate drives if not three copies of your files.

 Partitions used for copy, pasting, drag and drop are formatted to Mac OS Extended (Journaled) File System.
 Or if you have one of the latest Macs running Mac OS High Sierra, you can also format the partition to AFS (the new Apple File System).

-Both Mac OS Extended (Journaled) File System and AFS are only read and writable from a Mac.
+Both Mac OS Extended (Journaled) File System and AFS are only read and writeable from a Mac.